CPAN vs CAPA Eligibility and Scope

 How to choose between CPAN and CAPA

 Use patient phase, not job title, as the deciding factor.
-A nurse in a hospital PACU who spends most of the shift receiving patients directly from anesthesia, managing airways, trending vital signs, titrating pain therapy, watching emergence, and preparing for safe transfer is usually aligned with CPAN.
-A nurse whose work is mainly preadmission assessment, preoperative preparation, Phase II recovery, discharge teaching, phone follow-up, or extended ambulatory observation is usually aligned with CAPA.
+A nurse who spends most of the shift receiving patients directly from anesthesia, managing airways, trending vital signs, titrating analgesia, watching emergence, and preparing safe transfers is aligned with CPAN.
+A nurse whose work is mainly preadmission assessment, preoperative preparation, Phase II recovery, discharge teaching, phone follow-up, or extended ambulatory observation is aligned with CAPA.

-Some nurses qualify for and eventually hold both credentials.
-That can make sense when the role genuinely crosses phases.
-However, studying for both should not blur the blueprint distinction.
+Some nurses qualify for and eventually hold both credentials when the role genuinely crosses phases.
+Studying for both, however, should not blur the blueprint distinction.
 CPAN case practice should keep asking: What is the immediate Phase I threat, and what should the PACU nurse do now?
-CAPA preparation should give more weight to ambulatory transitions, education, readiness, and later-phase recovery.
+CAPA preparation should give more weight to ambulatory transitions, education, and discharge readiness.
+If you pursue both, plan separate applications, separate PSI appointments, and separate remediation tracks rather than one merged study list.

 Common wrong assumptions

-1. CPAN is not automatically better than CAPA; it is different in scope.
+1. CPAN is not automatically harder or better than CAPA; the two simply test different phases of care.

-2. CAPA is not easier because it is ambulatory; its cases test a different context.
+2. CAPA is not easier because it is ambulatory; its 25% Care Considerations weight tests a demanding, education-rich context.

-3. Holding an RN license alone is not enough without recent direct perianesthesia experience.
+3. Holding an RN license alone is not enough without 1,200 direct hours in the prior two years.

-5. If you apply for both exams, plan separate applications, scheduling steps, and remediation tracks.
+5. Applying for both exams means two of everything: applications, fees, scheduling steps, and remediation plans.

 Test Your Knowledge